austrianKangaroo/obsidian-supercharged/INSTALLATION.md

 At the top of the settings tab, you should see a toggle switch with the title `Safe mode`.
 Disable safe mode.

 ## 5 Open plugins folder
 On the right hand side of the section `Installed plugins`, you should see a folder icon with the tooltip `Open plugins folder`.
 Click this icon to open the plugins folder.
 Alternatively, go to your vault folder.
 The folder should contain a hidden subfolder called `.obsidian`.
 Open this folder and open the subfolder `plugins`.
 If there is no `plugins` folder create a new folder `plugins`.
+Restart obsidian.

 ## 6 Add plugin
 Copy the folder `obsidian-supercharged-main` provided in the submission into the plugins folder.
 You should see the plugin appear in the plugin settings.
 Click the toggle switch to activate the plugin.